mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The buyer and I did send some money back and forth after closing to account for little costs that we forgot to include in the deal, and that went smoothly.
 These amounts were a tiny part of the overall transaction, less than $5k.
 I would have been frustrated had the buyer not paid, but the amounts were so small that I never stressed about the buyer withholding payment.

-### Maintained realistic expectations about the business after closing
+### Recognized the limits of my influence on the business post-close

 One of the most important aspects of the deal was that the new owner continued investing in the product, the team and our customers.